 c.
 Unvaccinated traveler < 18 years old traveling with parents/guardians who are all fully vaccinated require negative test within 3 days of travel.

 d.
 Unvaccinated traveler < 18 years old traveling with any parent/guardian who is not fully vaccinated require a negative test within 1 day of travel.

 3. Cycling and walking from off-base domicile to installation now authorized during ROM.

 1. All visitors (personnel not permanently assigned to Misawa AB) will comply with USFJ and Misawa AB travel guidance.

-3. Unvaccinated visitors who have traveled to any of the areas identified in the “Weekly Hot Spot Annex,” or an installation currently in Health Protection Condition (HPCON) Charlie or higher in the past 14 days requires a Misawa Unit Commander or higher to assess risk prior to approving access to Misawa AB.
+4. Visitors who have traveled to any of the restricted areas identified in the “Weekly Hot Spot Annex” (depending on vaccination status), or an installation currently in Health Protection Condition (HPCON) Charlie or higher in the past 14 days requires a Misawa Unit Commander or higher to assess risk prior to approving access to Misawa AB.

 a.
 Unit Commanders will utilize the “Pre-Arrival Health Screening (TDY to Misawa).”